 Measure Development

-Measure development includes both populating the eTRM Data Specification for the measure and documenting all sources, assumptions, methods, calculations; and QA/QC prior to submission of the measure to Cal TF for review.
+Measure development includes both populating the eTRM Data Specification for the measure and documenting all sources, assumptions, methods, calculations, and QA/QC prior to submission of the measure to Cal TF for review.
 Creating the measure and populating the eTRM Data Specification entails all necessary data collection, secondary research, and the development of all calculation input values and assumptions, and per-unit measure savings and demand impacts (if applicable).

 When the Measure Committee approves a measure request, the Cal TF Staff will select a qualified firm from its Technical Contract Matrix list.
 The firms on the Technical Matrix list (Tech Matrix Contractors) will be subject matter experts that have been pre-approved to conduct the necessary technical analysis.
 The Tech Matrix Contractors will be screened for their technical qualifications, and be trained in the Cal TF measure development procedures and requirements, which will include training on CPUC requirements that apply to deemed measures (applicable documents are described in Attachment C).

+Implementers will be allowed on the Technical Matrix but will typically not be allowed to develop measures that they have proposed or plan to implement.
+Exceptions may be made when an entity is in the best position to develop a measure.
+In some cases, measure requesters (implementers or manufacturers) who are not on the Technical Matrix but are well-qualified and willing to develop a measure will be allowed to do so, but will be required to partner with a Tech Matrix Contractor to ensure that Cal TF processes and standards are met, the measure meets all CPUC requirements, and that any conflicts of interest are managed.

 Cal TF Staff will seek price quotes from at least two firms for new measures that are expected to cost more than $25,000 to develop.
-When taking on a new project, the Tech Matrix Contractor will agree to complete all work within the established timeframes, that they have no current financial interests in the measure, and will not be involved with implementing the measure for a period of three years.
+When taking on a new project, the Tech Matrix Contractor will agree to complete all work within the established timeframes and disclose any financial interests in the measure.

-The Tech Matrix Contractor project team will consist of a Measure Developer, Peer Reviewer, and Measure Development Manager and Measure Requester (if desired) as required by the Cal TF QA/QC process.
+The Tech Matrix Contractor project team will consist of a Measure Developer, Peer Reviewer, and Measure Development Manager as required by the Cal TF QA/QC process.
+The Measure Requester will be invited to participate and contribute to the extent they are willing; at a miniumum, they will be kept apprised of the progress of measure development.
 This team will be responsible for adhering to the established measure development requirements laid out in the eTRM Data Specification.
 The Measure Developer will compile all calculations, simulation model inputs and output files, and all sources for input parameters and assumptions.
 All such material must be provided to the Peer Reviewer and the Measure Development Manager.
 The Peer Reviewer will verify technical data, methodology, inputs, assumptions, and references to identify and eliminate errors.
 The Measure Development Manager will conduct a higher-level of QA/QC, including (but not limited to) verifying that Peer Review comments were adequately addressed and ensuring that the measure as developed is applicable statewide.

 The time and costs associated with new measure development and review will be tracked using the eTRM workflow management feature so Cal TF Staff can track and report on the costs of new measure development.